captn3m0/codechef/_problems/medium/TEAMSIZE.md

 With team size 1, we have 6 candidate teams with one member in each team.

 **Case 2.**
 With team size 1, we have 6 possible candidate teams.
-But 6 > 4.
+But 6 &gt; 4.
 For all other team sizes, the total number of candidate teams is 0.
 Thus, the answer is the smallest size among them, i.e., 2.